-Northern Michigan Vacations: Traverse City is toted as an outdoor playground, but don't be fooled- this bayside town's got big-city entertainment without sacrificing a personal, one-of-a-kind feel.
-So don't let a rainy day or exhaustion from a day on the lake spoil your fun- get your cultural fix relaxing in front of the big screen or attending a jazz performace at Milliken Auditorium!
+Traverse City is touted as an outdoor playground, but don’t be fooled—this bayside town has got big-city entertainment without sacrificing a personal, one-of-a-kind feel.
+Get your cultural fix relaxing in front of the State Theatre’s big screen or attending a jazz performace at Milliken Auditorium.

 Reopened in 2007 after being shuttered since 1991, downtown Traverse City’s historic State Theatre has a story almost as dramatic as the art-house films it’s known for today.
 In early 2005, Michigan native and adopted Traverse City hero, Michael Moore, spearheaded an effort to renovate the old movie palace, and the community responded by donating hundreds of thousands of dollars and almost as many in-kind volunteer hours.
 Today, the volunteer-run, state-of-the art State is again a full-service theater, boasting an unmatched lineup of indie films, tons of special events, and even 25-cent classic and children’s matinees.
 (Worth a visit just to see the replica of a summer night’s stars twinkling from the ceiling; and the seats: cushy!)
 Every summer, it’s also ground zero for the renowned Traverse City Film Festival. statetheatretc.org.

 The City Opera House of Traverse City, a turn-of-the-century opera house, once hosted vaudville shows and live circuses.
 Today, this gem located on Front Street, right downtown, has undergone a spectacular renovation and is packed with modern-day people attending music concerts, dance nights, educational events, private receptions and so much more.
 (231) 941-8082 cityoperahouse.org.

 Traverse City Beach Bums